simpleidserver/SimpleIdServer/docs/documentation/openid/authentication.md

 ![Confirmation code](images/openid-4.png)

 ## SMS Authentication

 **Authentication method** : sms

 SimpleIdServer is using [Twilio](https://www.twilio.com/) to send confirmation code to phones.

-SMS authentication can be configured on the OPENID server like this :
+An OPENID server with Login/Password and SMS authentications can be installed like this.

-* Open a command prompt and navigate to the directory `src\OpenId`.
-* Install the Nuget package `SimpleIdServer.UI.Authenticate.Sms.Bootstrap4`.

 ```
-dotnet add package SimpleIdServer.UI.Authenticate.Sms.Bootstrap4
+mkdir QuickStart
+cd QuickStart

+mkdir src
+cd src

+dotnet new openidsms -n OpenIdSms
 ```

-* Open the `OpenIdStartup.cs` and add the following code after `AddLoginPasswordAuthentication` call.
-Replace the `ACCOUNTSID`, `AUTHTOKEN` and `FROMPHONENUMBER` with the correct values, for more information refer to the [official website](https://support.twilio.com/hc/en-us/articles/223136027-Auth-Tokens-and-How-to-Change-Them).
+* Open the `OpenIdStartup.cs` and replace the `ACCOUNTSID`, `AUTHTOKEN` and `FROMPHONENUMBER` with the correct values, for more information refer to the [official website](https://support.twilio.com/hc/en-us/articles/223136027-Auth-Tokens-and-How-to-Change-Them).

 ```
 AddSMSAuthentication(opts =>